lukaskellerstein/ReactTutorial/0_basics/1_functional_components/7_optimisation/2/my-app-fix/README.md

   a) Replace getProducts() with setProduct() with changed state

+- avoid re-render of ProductDetailForm

   b) leverage useReducer and emit Action => which will change the state in reducer

 ![avoid-api-recall](/images/problem-9.png)

+Solution:

-Solution: Fix 2. - useReducer
+- Fix 2. - useReducer
+- Fix 2. - remove dependency for useCallback [products/state]